scanback/docs/articles-posts/english-football-payroll.md

 # How Much Do English Cities Spend on Football?
 Football club payroll spending is well known.
 But how large is that spending relative to the economic size of the cities that support the clubs?
 Surprisingly, little has been written about this.

-I took 2025–26 payroll data from [Capology](https://www.capology.com/uk/premier-league/salaries/), aggregated clubs to their corresponding cities (using the UN urban definition), and compared this with disposable income of the lower middle class and above, [accessed from TelluBase](https://tellubase.com).

-I did not use GDP.
-Many components of GDP have little to do with consumer spending power or the economic base that sustains football clubs.

 The map shows the 28 cities hosting the 44 clubs in the 2025-26 season.
 Bubble areas are proportional to lower middle class (and above) disposable income in the city.

 <p align="center">
 <img  src="assets/images/football/s.canback-english-football-city-map.svg" width="500" alt="English football cities map 2025-26">
 </p>

+I then took 2025–26 payroll data from [Capology](https://www.capology.com/uk/premier-league/salaries/), aggregated clubs to their corresponding cities (using the UN urban definition), and compared this with disposable income of the lower middle class and above, [accessed from TelluBase](https://tellubase.com).

+I did not use GDP.
+Many components of GDP have little to do with consumer spending power or the economic base that sustains football clubs.

 From this follows a fascinating perspective on English football economics when this is overlaid with clubs' payroll.
 Relative football spending varies enormously across cities as seen in the graph below.